How to Make Your Website Mobile Friendly?

 Separate Mobile Site

 These sites are developed when it is important to create a website with a completely different structure.
 With a separate mobile version (sometimes with its own URL), site owners can deliver a user experience tailor-made for mobile visitors.
 There are no drawbacks caused by a responsive design, no compromises are needed.
 Just keep to common mobile development guidelines and utilize mobile-specific features, e.g. click-to-call links.
+A great fit for custom e-learning solutions.

 - Eliminate unnecessary steps to improve the user experience.
 For instance, the more steps an e-store requires to place an order, the higher the chances that the user will abandon the cart.